Bifurcations and multistability in inducible three-gene toggle switch networks: Discussion

 \section{Discussion}

-Significant strides have been made since the foundational work of the 1960s to uncover the mechanisms by which cells regulate gene expression and the interactions within vast gene networks that facilitate nuanced changes in expression.
-This has led to a large body of both experimental and theoretical work studying a number of commonly observed motifs including simple two-gene switches, oscillators, and feed-forward networks, among others~\cite{Gardner:2000,Ozbudak:2004,HuangEnver:2007,Elowitz2000,Elowitz2004,HastyCollins2002,mangan2003structure,mangan2003coherent,mangan2006incoherent,carroll2001dna,Phillips:2020}.
-Even with these significant advances in knowledge, more remains to be explored.
+A large body of experimental and theoretical work has studied a number of commonly observed motifs including simple two-gene switches, oscillators, and feed-forward networks, among others~\cite{Gardner:2000,Ozbudak:2004,HuangEnver:2007,Elowitz2000,Elowitz2004,HastyCollins2002,mangan2003structure,mangan2003coherent,mangan2006incoherent,carroll2001dna,Phillips:2020}.
+But even with these significant advances, there remains much more to explore.
 In fact, for {\it E. coli}, perhaps the most well-studied simple model organism, we still do not understand how more than $\sim$ 60\% of its genes are regulated~\cite{Santos-Zavaleta2019}.
+We also do not fully understand the mechanism by which effector molecules control the transcription factors responsible for gene regulation.
 As the field progresses in obtaining and interpreting high-throughput data, we will likely uncover additional aspects of gene regulation that require more nuanced modeling.
-We expand upon the valuable existing work to consider a range of other motifs for modeling gene regulatory expression.
+Our work expands upon significant and valuable existing studies to consider a range of other motifs, and draws inspiration from the prevalence of induction in the biophysical literature as an experimental tool for tuning expression.

-Much existing literature from a statistical physics perspective (and outside the realm of machine learning in high-dimensional networks) focuses on networks that ultimately tune expression of a single protein on or off, and rely on small-scale motifs.
-Our primary interest lies in biological settings with many cell fates, particularly in developmental and immune processes, that clearly rely on coordinated regulatory efforts in the expression of multiple genes.
-This type of analysis calls for consideration of higher-order gene regulatory motifs such as the three-gene toggle switch we implement.

-There is also still much to be learned about the proteins responsible for gene regulation.
-In particular, we do not fully understand the mechanisms by which effector molecules control the transcription factors that regulate expression.
-Given the prevalence of induction in the biophysical literature as an experimental tool for tuning expression, we are further motivated to use the three-gene toggle switch to consider allosteric regulation.
-Importantly, by studying an intricate network that can involve both repression and activation, we can also explore how the biological interpretation of allosteric induction impacts dynamics.

-At the core of our analysis is a baseline model of three genes in which each gene represses all others.
-By harnessing inducers as tuning knobs controlling the concentration of active repressor(s), we observe how tuning activity through an MWC interpretation of allosteric induction limits or broadens the scope of dynamics, and how robust (or sensitive) bifurcations separating different dynamic regimes are to changes in cooperativity and relative gene interaction strengths.
+At the core of our analysis is a baseline model of three genes in which each gene represses the other two.
+By harnessing inducers as tuning knobs controlling the concentration of active repressors, we observe how tuning through an MWC thermodynamic interpretation of allosteric induction limits or broadens the scope of dynamics, and how robust (or sensitive) bifurcations separating different dynamic regimes are to changes in cooperativity and relative gene interaction strengths.